AzuraCast/azuracast-docs/getting-started/installation.md

 AzuraCast is server-based software that is installed on a VPS, dedicated server or other computer and serves both your station broadcasts and its own web interface through the server's network connection.

 You can also install AzuraCast yourself on most server hardware and many computers running Linux.

-> Installing AzuraCast yourself requires a basic understanding of the Linux shell/terminal environment, as well as root (or "sudo") access to the computer you're installing AzuraCast on.
-{.is-info}

 # One-Click Installers